hugodutton/FDA-NNA-Comparison/README.md

 ## Introduction

-The 1-dimensional heat equation is a fundamental partial differential equation that models how heat diffuses through a single spatial dimension (rod).
+The 1-dimensional heat equation is a fundamental partial differential equation that models how heat diffuses through a single dimension (rod).
 It describes how the temperature of a rod changes with respect to both position and time.
 In this project, we compare a finite difference approximation of the 1-dimensional heat equation to a simple neural network approximation of the 1-dimensional heat equation when given clear extreme temperature dynamics.
 In particular, the accuracy and error behaviour of the neural network are compared against the finite difference approximation to give us a better understanding of the effectiveness of a simple neural network approximation in this scenario.

 This project was mainly inspired by the "Physics-Informed Neural Networks for Modelling Extreme Temperature Dynamics" EPSRC Vacation Internship supervised by Dr Vinny Davies at the University of Glasgow.